 You are expected to engage in any industry opportunities that are organised as part of the course.
 These include talks, competitions and any relevant, appropriate work experience placements from a range of industry contacts.

-The name of the course, as it appears on your qualification or certificate, will be L4 - Art and Design HNC (Graphics)
+The name of the course, as it appears on your qualification or certificate, will be L4 - BTEC HNC Art and Design (Graphic Design) (RQF) - Yr 1 of 1 (PEARSON)

 Each unit is assessed and graded once completed.
 There will be regular 1:1 verbal and written feedback to help you develop your ideas and work.
 When not attending lectures, seminars and other timetabled sessions, you will be expected to continue learning independently through self-study.
 Typically, this will involve reading, working on individual and group projects, undertaking research in the library, preparing coursework assignments and presentations.
 The independent learning is supported by a range of excellent facilities, including the library, specialist art rooms such as the mac suite and print room.